top of page

 • Insurance polices often require compliance with local building codes and regulations, to make sure your products are up for high level storms or natural disasters.

-• Most insurance companies, just require pictures previous and after the installation, the certificate of your products (your product units' label), plus the Notice of Acceptance, a public record located at Florida's Department of Business and Professional Regulation, which we provide on the final package we give once the installation is done and the final inspection is approved.
+• Insurance companies, just require pictures previous and after the installation, the certificate of your products (your product units' label), plus the Notice of Acceptance, a public record located at Florida's Department of Business and Professional Regulation, which we provide on the final package we give once the installation is done and the final inspection is approved.

 • Delay and Disruption: